 Skills and Benefits Acquired - Writing, Editing, Teamwork, Presentation Skills

-Skills and Benefits Acquired - Communication, Writing, Presentation Skills
+Skills and Benefits Acquired - Job Search Skills, Presentation Skills, Sales Skills

 Through co-op, students integrate paid, relevant work experience with their academic programs.
 During these periods of work experience students become full time employees that are actively engaged in productive work.
 The co-op program will provide students with coaching, work-site monitoring and employer evaluations of students’ performance.
 Students explore different career opportunities while enriching their understanding of classroom material in a practical context.